Skip to content

 Brief summary

-This study aims to measure the early bactericidal activity (EBA), safety, tolerability and pharmacokinetics with GSK3036656 in combination with either delamanid or bedaquiline or BTZ-043, delamanid in combination with bedaquiline or standard of care for 14 days in participants with newly diagnosed sputum smear positive drug-sensitive pulmonary tuberculosis.
-Participants will revert to the standard treatment (RIFAFOUR® e-275) once the study treatment (Day 1 to Day 14) has been completed.
+This study measured the early bactericidal activity (EBA), safety, tolerability and pharmacokinetics of GSK3036656 in combination with either delamanid, bedaquiline or BTZ-043 and delamanid in combination with bedaquiline or standard of care, for 14 days, in participants with newly diagnosed sputum smear positive drug-sensitive pulmonary tuberculosis.
+Participants reverted to the standard treatment (RIFAFOUR e-275) once the study treatment (Day 1 to Day 14) was completed.

 Interventions